-Pull up on the rear of the floor mat to unlock each retainer and remove.
+If equipped, pull up on the rear of the floor mat to unlock each retainer and remove.

-Reinstall by lining up the floor mat retainer openings over the carpet retainers and snap into position.
+Reinstall by lining up the floor mat retainer openings over the carpet retainers and snapping into position.

 Make sure the floor mat is properly secured in place.